Who Am I?

 this stuff has always been in my blood

-But we had no money.
-Luckily we did have a great family though.
-My grandfather (an immigrant from Cork, Ireland) borrowed money from his boss in the 50s to buy the home that sits on Fifth Street in Southie that my family still lives in today.
+Luckily I have a great family.
+My grandfather (an immigrant, a cook from Cork, Ireland) was loaned money from his boss (he worked as a paper cutter in Boston) to buy the home that still sits on E. Fifth Street in Southie today,

-The summer I was to graduate I interned at a family law firm, and I studied and prepared to go law school.
+The summer I was to graduate I interned at a family law firm, as I studied and prepared to go law school.
 I was the first in my family to graduate from college.
 A.S.
 Behavioral Science Quincy College, B.A.
 Psychology University Of Massachusetts Boston.
 I took the LSAT.
-I loved the brain challenge of law.
+I loved the law.